Construction: contentious in London

 Bryan Cave Leighton Paisner LLP provides advice on the full gamut of construction disputes, with expertise in the real estate, leisure, energy, utilities and transport sectors.
-Bob Maynard leads the contentious team, which has been building up its international client base on the back of the transatlantic merger of Berwin Leighton Paisner and US firm Bryan Cave in April 2018, while also acting for many of the top 10 UK contractors.
-Another key figure in the team is Caroline Pope, who is described as 'class personified.'
-Alexandra Clough, a newly promoted partner who is now taking a lead role on some of the team's most important work, is also recommended.
-Maynard, Pope and Clough all act on construction arbitration, which makes up a significant portion of the practice's work.
+The contentious team has been building up its international client base on the back of the transatlantic merger of Berwin Leighton Paisner and US firm Bryan Cave in April 2018, while also acting for many of the top 10 UK contractors.
+Alexandra Clough, a newly promoted partner who is now taking a lead role on some of the team's most important work, has expertise in construction arbitration, which makes up a significant portion of the practice's work.

 ‘BCLP’s contentious construction team are one of the go to teams.
 They are rightly recognised as one of the leading practices with depth and strength based on many years committed to dispute resolution in the construction industry.’

 ‘Incredible long term experience and market exposure.
 Their partners are top quality with excellent associate support.’

 ‘Simon Thompson’s attention to detail and meticulous preparation is exemplary, as are his client skills.’

 ‘They have an excellent team, with strength in depth at all levels of seniority producing work to a very high standard.
 They are all also really nice people to work with.’

 ‘An outstanding team of high-calibre lawyers.’

 ‘Jen Varley is exceptionally diligent.
 Oliver Pearson is wise beyond his years.’